sims1710/ESC-2023-HotelConnect-Ascenda-Project/README.md

 - [Web Design Mastery](https://youtu.be/SVLR5XVTGj0) as reference for the Frontend.

 ### Project Status
-Currently, the project is nearing completion.
+Currently, the project is completed, but definitely can be improved to add more features.